Scripture Reading; 1 John 4:7 thru 21 (Please read)

 But God’s word says “..but with humility of mind, let each one of you regard one another as more important than your self.
 Do not look out for your own personal interests, but for the interests of others.”
 (Philippians 2:3-4)

 How would you like it if a friend gave you some small gift, nothing expensive, just something to say thanks for being a friend?
 Would you like that?
-Then why don’t you do that, to a friend of yours?
+Then why don’t you do that, for a friend of yours?
+Do unto others.

 What’s that other really simple little rule that Jesus stated?
 The one that He mentioned right after He told us to “Love the Lord thy God with all your heart, and with all your soul, and with all your mind.”
 I know what it is; “Love thy neighbor as thyself.”
 If that other one is a “golden rule”, maybe this one should be a “platinum rule”.